CZ-NIC/pz/README.md

 echo -e "red green\nblue red green" | pz 'S.update(s.split())' --end 'len(S)'  # 3
 ```

 But what if we want to get the most common words and the count of its usages?
-Lets use `C`, a global instance of the `collections.Counter`.
+Let's use `C`, a global instance of the `collections.Counter`.
 We see then the `red` is the most_common word and has been used 2 times.
 ```bash
 echo -e "red green\nblue red green" | pz 'C.update(s.split())' --end C.most_common
 red, 2